0xDema/luna_bot/README.md

 If you'd like to contribute to Lunabot, feel free to open an issue or submit a pull request.
 All contributions are welcome!

-Currently we could really could be assisted by any artists interested in making more custom memory gauges, counters, and a profile picture for the bot.
+Currently, we could really could be assisted by any artists interested in making more custom memory gauges, counters, and a profile picture for the bot.

 The counters are (80px,80px), the memory gauges are (500px,350px).
 2 examples of psd's with placement of memory gauge and template are in the main directory.